 Previous Award Number: R324A130214

-Purpose: Progress monitoring is recommended for students who are considered at risk for reading disabilities.
-While progress monitoring measures are readily available and frequently used in early elementary school, little research exists on which reading monitoring measures are most appropriate for use in kindergarten, and there is little information about their psychometric properties.
-This project will investigate the technical adequacy of six existing early literacy measures and validate their use for monitoring the reading progress of kindergarten students at risk for reading disabilities.
-The project will result in the identification of progress monitoring measures that are the most reliable, sensitive to growth, valid, and feasible for monitoring reading progress.
+Purpose: The research team proposed to investigate the technical adequacy of six existing early literacy measures and validate their use for monitoring the reading progress of kindergarten students at risk for reading disabilities.
+Progress monitoring is recommended for students who are considered at risk for reading disabilities.
+While progress monitoring measures are readily available and frequently used in early elementary school, little research has been conducted on which reading monitoring measures are most appropriate for use in kindergarten and there is little information about their psychometric properties.
+This project aimed to identify the progress monitoring measures that are the most reliable, sensitive to growth, valid, and feasible for monitoring reading progress.

-Project Activities: Approximately 500 kindergarteners at risk for reading disabilities will participate in this research.
-They will be selected based on school- and researcher-administered screening assessments in the fall of kindergarten.
-This project will compare results from six reading progress monitoring measures.
-Students will be recruited in three cohorts.
-Students in cohorts 1 and 2 will be assessed in kindergarten and followed through 2nd grade to examine the predictive validity of the progress monitoring measures for later reading achievement.
-Cohort 3 will be assessed only in kindergarten to investigate the practical implementation of the measures and their acceptability and ease of interpretation by teachers and school staff.
-Technical adequacy of each progress monitoring measure will be determined, including reliability of estimated trend lines, concurrent and predictive validity, and validity of slope estimates.
-The team will also investigate whether there are differences in the technical adequacy of the measures for students who are English learners compared to those who are not, and they will analyze teacher ratings to determine which progress measures best reflect students' reading skills and are easiest to administer and interpret.
+Project Activities: This project planned to compare results from six reading progress monitoring measures.
+Students in the first two cohorts were to be assessed in kindergarten and followed through 2nd grade to examine the predictive validity of the progress monitoring measures for later reading achievement.
+A third cohort was to be assessed only in kindergarten to investigate the practical implementation of the measures and their acceptability and ease of interpretation by teachers and school staff.
+The research team proposed to determine the technical adequacy of each progress monitoring measure, including reliability of estimated trend lines, concurrent and predictive validity, and validity of slope estimates; whether there were differences in the technical adequacy for students who are English learners compared to those who are not; and which progress measures best reflect students' reading skills and are easiest to administer and interpret.

 Setting: Data collection will occur in kindergarten classrooms from urban, suburban, and rural school districts in Texas.

 Sample: Approximately 500 kindergarteners at risk for reading disabilities will participate in this research.
-They will be selected based on school- and researcher-administered screening assessments in the fall of kindergarten.
-Students identified as at risk on the school-administered measure will be given a brief battery of standardized measures of phonological awareness, rapid automatic naming, and letter identification skills.
+Students identified as at risk on the school-administered measure in the fall of kindergarten will be given a brief battery of standardized measures of phonological awareness, rapid automatic naming, and letter identification skills.
 Students scoring within at-risk levels on the school-administered screener and below the 30th percentile compared to national norms on the standardized, researcher-administered assessments will be enrolled in the study.
 At least 30 percent of the sample will be English learners.